 Since all residuals held by a company shall follow the same measurement method unless the company is transitioning from the PE to AEY method, this is proposed to be captured in a new general interrogatory instead of an investment schedule note or disclosure.
 (By capturing in a GI, the information can be easily aggregated, which is not possible in a narrative note.)
 Proposed new GIs:

-?
+For residuals, does the company utilize the Practical Expedient or Allowable Earned Yield Method?

+(Select one, unless the company is transitioning to the PE to AEY method.)

+If the company is transitioning from the Practical Expedient to Allowable Earned Yield Method, what is the transition date to apply the AEY method?
+(Under SSAP No. 21, residuals acquired prior to the transition date shall continue the PE method, whereas residuals acquired after the transition date shall follow the AEY method.)

 Updated Note Disclosures – Note 1